Find Healthcare Schools

 $39,770 Median Salary

-The following table lists how many dental assisting/assistant graduations there were in 2020-2021 for each degree level.
+The following table lists how many dental assisting/assistant graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads